hwhaa/Demographer-and-emotion-prediction-and-face-detection-/README.md

 <img src="images/face_header.jpg">

 ## Introduction
-In this project, we try to provide an alternative way for our clients to collect their customer information.
-To collect them, we are predicting the age, gender and emotion from a customer face detected in image.
-Our main target clients are marketing teams in any business(es) since customer data is the key to any marketing strategie(s).
+In this project, we are trying to provide an alternative way for our clients to collect their customers' information.
+Through the image inputted by the user, we detect the faces and predict the age, gender and emotion from them.

-Our clients could then use the collected data for marketing campaigns or even work as a security system for any age-restricted or gender-restricted venue(s), e.g. casinos.
+Our main target clients are marketing teams in any business since customer data is the key to any marketing strategy.
+Apart from that, clients from the secrity industry can even us it as a security system for any age-restricted or gender-restricted venue, e.g. casinos.

 ## Table of Contents
 * [Introduction](#introduction)